justinsta624/readme/README.md

 WHEN I load my web application
 THEN I should have a registered service worker using workbox WHEN I register a service worker
-THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
+THEN I should have static assets pre-cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
 THEN I should have proper build scripts for a webpack application
 ```